Discipleship Shapers

 Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, envying, drunkenness, carousing, and things like these, of which I forewarn you just as I have forewarned you that those who practice such things shall not inherit the kingdom of God.
 (Galatians 5:19-21).

 For example, if you have a desire to get attention, you should note this is contrary to the spirit of serving of Jesus Christ.
-A desire of getting attention is linked to pride, the assumption that you should be are better than others and should be served by them.
+A desire to get attention is linked to pride, the assumption that you should be better than others and should be served by them.
 Or perhaps you keep arguing with others.
 This is the spirit of dispute rather than peace.

 Summary